0xidkfa/abracadabra-sdk/README.md

 # Unofficial Abracadabra SDK

-`abracadabra-money.js` is a JavaScript SDK for writing applications that interact with the Abracadabra cauldron contracts.
+`abracadabra-sdk` is a JavaScript SDK for writing applications that interact with the Abracadabra cauldron contracts.
 This SDK provides a layer of abstraction around querying the contracts and constructing positions on the blockchain.

 This SDK aims to make it simple for developers to query contracts and answer questions like: